-The graph above plots the long run average costs faced by a firm against its level of output.
-When the firm expands its output from Q to Q2, its average cost falls from C to C1.
+The graph above plots the long-run average costs (LRAC) faced by a firm against its level of output.
+When the firm expands its output from Q1 to Q2, its average cost falls from C1 to C2.
 Thus, the firm can be said to experience economies of scale up to output level Q2.
-(In economics, a key result that emerges from the analysis of the production process is that a profit-maximizing firm always produces that level of output which results in the least average cost per unit of output).

 Firms might be able to lower average costs by improving the management structure within the firm.
 The firm might hire better skilled or more experienced managers.

 A technological advancement might drastically change the production process.
 For instance, fracking completely changed the oil industry a few years ago.
 However, only large oil firms that could afford to invest in expensive fracking equipment could take advantage of the new technology.